Credit Card Skimming: How Your Credit Card Data Can Get Stolen

 - Set up transaction alerts: Activate transaction alerts on all your accounts.
 You're much more likely to catch unauthorized activity earlier.

-- Update your pin: While changing your PIN can be frustrating and time-confusing, it offers better security and reduces your risk of unauthorized access.
+- Update your pin: While changing your PIN can be frustrating and time-consuming, it offers better security and reduces your risk of unauthorized access.

 What To Do If You Become A Victim Of Credit Card Skimming